neondatabase/website/content/docs/guides/branching-neon-api.md

 ---
 title: Automate branching with the Neon API
-subtitle: Learn how you can create and delete branches with the Neon API
+subtitle: Learn how to create and delete branches with the Neon API
 enableTableOfContents: true
 isDraft: true
 ---

-Branch actions performed in the Neon Console can also be performed using the Neon API.
-The following examples demonstrate how to create, view, and delete branches using the Neon API.
+Branch actions in the Neon Console can also be performed using the Neon API.
+The following examples demonstrate creating, viewing, and deleting branches using the Neon API.
 For other branch-related API methods, refer to the [Neon API reference](https://api-docs.neon.tech/reference/getting-started-with-neon-api).

 <Admonition type="note">
-The API examples that follow may not show all of the user-configurable request body attributes that are available to you.
-To view all of the attributes for a particular method, refer to the method's request body schema in the [Neon API reference](https://api-docs.neon.tech/reference/getting-started-with-neon-api).
+The API examples that follow may only show some of the user-configurable request body attributes that are available to you.
+To view all attributes for a particular method, refer to the method's request body schema in the [Neon API reference](https://api-docs.neon.tech/reference/getting-started-with-neon-api).
 </Admonition>

 The `jq` option specified in each example is an optional third-party tool that formats the `JSON` response, making it easier to read.
 For information about this utility, see [jq](https://stedolan.github.io/jq/).

 ### Prerequisites

 A Neon API request requires an API key.
 For information about obtaining an API key, see [Create an API key](../manage/api-keys#create-an-api-key).
-In the examples shown below, `$NEON_API_KEY` is specified in place of an actual API key, which you must provide when making a Neon API request.
+In the examples below, `$NEON_API_KEY` is specified in place of an actual API key, which you must provide when making a Neon API request.

 ### Create a branch with the API